tomhendra/courses/12-jira-essentials-with-agile-mindset/README.md

 - A Jira issue is an item of work identified by the team.
 - Project boards visualize a team's work.
 - The main types if Jira users are Jira Administrator, Jira Project Administrator & Team Member.

+## Visualize Work using Project Boards

+### Visualizing Work

+- Visualizing work goes way back in history.
+- Simple example is a todo list.
+- Reminds you what to do.
+- Focuses you on a specific set of tasks.
+- Can set priorities be rearranging the list.
+- Visualizes progress by tracking of tasks as you accomplish them.
+- A project board is another way to visualize work.
+- A principle of agile projects is to visualize the work.
+- A board is an agile tool used to visualize and manage work.
+- Reports & dashboards are other ways to visualize work.

+**Why visualize work?**

+- To easily see the work of the project.
+  - Easily see the (true) current state.
+  - Organizes and focuses the team.
+  - Only work on the tasks on the board.
+- To manage things.
+  - Easy to add and prioritise and prioritize he work on the project.
+  - Easy to update work items.
+- To improve the team's way of working.
+  - Can visually identify problems.

+### Workflows

+- The set of columns on a board represent a workflow (or process) for completing the work of an issue.
+- Workflows are broken down into statuses(or steps).
+- In Jira boards and workflows are closely related.
+  - A team works using the board.
+  - The board's structure is defined by the underlying workflow.
+- A key part of agile is to continuously improve the process of a team.
+- This is enabled by visualizing the process.

+### Jira Boards & Workflows

+- Boards are created automatically, but you can also created additional boards at any time.
+- This allows you to use multiple boards showing specific issues for your projects.
+- Every project in Jira automatically has an associated workflow.
+- The status field for each issue must be set to one of the workflow's statuses.
+- Boards are a view of issues arranged by status.
+- Moving an issue changes the value of it status field.
+- An easy way to change the status of an issue is to drag the issue to a new column in the board.

+### Takeaways

+- A project board is a two-dimensional ay to visualize the work of a team.
+- In Jira, a workflow is often represented using a project board.
+- Project board columns usually map to the status fields of issues.
+- Board columns can be added or removed to match the team's desired process.